dhruvmanila/taxi_availability_eda/README.md

 Dataset: Extracted from the API endpoint (https://api.data.gov.sg/v1/transport/taxi-availability) The below function was used to collect the data and store in a CSV file `taxi_availability.csv`.

+The Notebook is too large to be uploaded on GitHub, it is available on Google Colab: https://colab.research.google.com/drive/1nw-RLUhurcgXEY73Vq4sXpHnyb6qj1uJ?usp=sharing

 ```python
 import csv
 import datetime